Don't Breathe: Plot

 After blocking the basement door, they encounter the dog, who has awakened, and flee into the bedroom.
 Rocky escapes the room through a ventilation duct.
 Alex falls out of a window onto a skylight and is knocked out.
-When Alex awakens, Nordstrom shoots out the skylight and corners him in the utility room, stabbing him with a pair of garden shears.
+When he awakens, Nordstrom shoots out the skylight, corners him in the utility room, and stabs him with a pair of garden shears.
 The dog pursues Rocky through the vents before she is captured by Nordstrom.

 Rocky wakes up restrained in the basement.
 Nordstrom reveals that Cindy was pregnant with a "replacement" for his daughter.
-He then prepares to artificially inseminate Rocky using a turkey baster, promising to let her go after she gives him a child.
+He then prepares to artificially inseminate her using a turkey baster, promising to let her go after she gives him a child.
 Alex, who survived by tricking Nordstrom into stabbing Money's corpse, saves Rocky and handcuffs Nordstrom.

 Rocky and Alex try to leave through the front door.
 Nordstrom breaks free and shoots Alex dead.
 Rocky flees as the dog pursues her.
-She traps the dog in her car trunk but gets captured again by Nordstrom.
-After being dragged back inside his house, Rocky disorients him by setting off the alarm system, then hits him repeatedly in the head with a crowbar and pushes him into the basement.
-The gun fires into his side as he falls.
+She traps it in her car trunk but gets captured again by Nordstrom.
+After being dragged back inside his house, she disorients him by setting off the alarm system, then hits him repeatedly in the head with a crowbar and pushes him into the basement.
+The gun fires into Nordstrom's side as he falls.
 Believing him dead, Rocky escapes before the police arrive.

 Later, Rocky and Diddy see a news report about the incident.
-Nordstrom, who is recovering in a hospital and under stable condition, is reported to have killed two intruders (Alex and Money) in self-defense.
-He does not mention Rocky, Cindy or the stolen cash.
+Nordstrom, who is recovering in the hospital and in stable condition, is reported to have killed two intruders (Alex and Money) in self-defense.
+He does not mention Rocky, Cindy nor the stolen cash.
 Rocky and Diddy board a train to Los Angeles.